AdobeDocs/commerce-learn.en/help/b2b/quote-validation-admin-panel.md

 ---
-title: Learn about the validation levels for the B2B quote process
+title: Learn about the validation levels for the B2B quote process from the admin panel
-description: Learn how the Adobe Commerce application has strict validation processes to ensure the quoting procedure is valid and consistent
+description: Learn how the Adobe Commerce application has strict validation processes.
+This video tutorial demonstrates the validation process from the Adobe Commerce admin panel to ensure the quoting procedure is valid and consistent
 doc-type: feature video
 audience: all
 role: Admin, User